CPTPP partner: Malaysia

 Canada’s top merchandise exports to Malaysia (2015-2017 average)

 - Fertilizers: $188 million

 - Electronic and electrical machinery and equipment: $69 million

 - Industrial machinery: $43 million

 Canada’s exports of services to Malaysia (2016)

 - Commercial services: $222 million

 How the CPTPP helps Canada-Malaysia trade and investment

-- The CPTPP will provide a rules-based trading environment and enhanced market access for Canadian exporters to, and investors in, Malaysia.
+- Once in force for Malaysia, the CPTPP will provide a rules-based trading environment and enhanced market access for Canadian exporters to, and investors in, Malaysia.

 - The CPTPP will establish duty-free access for trade in goods between Canada and Malaysia, eliminating tariffs for key Canadian exports, including: